 - Outbound shipping cost per box: the total outbound shipping costs divided by total boxes.

-To get a meaningful measurement of these departmental costs and functions, you will need to have data collection at a much lower level and include paid hours for those activities.
+To get a meaningful measurement of these costs, you will need to collect data at a much lower level, and include paid hours for those activities.
 We recommend using a timekeeping system that allows measurement of the employee in/out for various departments.
 Without this, any cross training you have adopted will distort how many transactions, such as orders, lines, and boxes, are processed.

 You’ll also want to calculate the paid hours worked in the department from the time collected.